seanthegeek/yaramail/docs/source/tutorial.md

 be ignored if multiple DMARC results are found, to avoid spoofed results.

 :::{warning}
+`Authentication-Results` are not verified by `yaramail`.
+This is by design.
+Most receiving organizations modify the message subject and/or body prior to delivery to warn users that an email came from an external source.
+As a result, DKIM signatures are not valid after delivery to end user mailboxes.
-Authentication results are not verified by `yaramail`, so only use it on emails that have been received by trusted mail servers, and not on third-party emails.
+Only use `yaramail` on emails that have been received by trusted mail servers, and not on emails received by third parties.
 :::

 :::{warning}